vskaret/vskaret.github.io/_posts/2022-02-25-paperspace-setup.md

 * expose the functionality above through an API (FastAPI) to be called from an orchestration tool

 It is certainly possible to get the same functionality with other languages, but I suspect it would often require more time to get it to work.

-I recommend watching the fastai live coding sessions because Jeremy shares a lot of knowledge tools and !